jenny0741/final_project/README.md

  *  Pain, numbness, weakness or coldness in the legs or arms if the blood vessels in the effect areas are narrowed.

  _Source:_  https://www.mayoclinic.org/diseases-conditions/heart-disease/symptoms-causes/syc-20353118

+ ## Purpose

+ Use the dataset from the IEEE DataPort, which include the Cleveland and Hungarian (UCI Machine Learning Repository) to create a machine learning anaylysis.
+These analysis will use the various features of the dataset to predict wheather a patient has a likelihood of having a heart attack.
+The dataset must first be processed using exploratory data analysis (EDA).
+Once the datasets have been cleaned and corrected for scale, the diagnosis of heart disease (num) can be accomplished by using different machine learning algorithms.

 ## Research Question(s)
 1. Does the age of the patient contribute to a heart attack?